Kate Middleton Style Blog

 The Minimalist Bride Trend: An Ode to Understated Elegance

-The gown itself, though 14 years old, plays into a very popular wedding dress trend that you’ll find everywhere in 2025: the ‘minimalist bride’.
+The gown itself, now 14 years old, plays into a popular wedding dress trend that you’ll find everywhere today.
+2025’s ‘minimalist bride’ trend.

-Fast-forward 14 years, and the wedding world is seeing a shift towards minimalist elegance, where subtlety and sophistication go hand in hand.
+Fast-forward 14 years, and the wedding world is shifting towards minimalist elegance, where subtlety and sophistication go hand in hand.

-That also partly explains the resurgence of Kate’s second dress and is popularity in recent years.
+That also partly explains the resurgence of Kate’s second dress and its popularity in recent years.

 Modern brides with pared-back tastes crave elegance with an unfussy feel, be it a long, full-length silhouette, sleek, sculptural midi, or timeless tea-length design.